Stacking as Accelerated Gradient Descent: Conclusions and Future Work

 \subsection{Synthetic data experiments}

 We compare the performance of the three updates namely vanilla gradient descent, stacking updates (Eq. \ref{eq:linear-sq-loss}) and exact Nesterov updates (Eq. \ref{eq:nesterov-sq-loss}).
 Here at each stacking stage only the last layer is updated which matches our theoretical setup faithfully.
-Later we will also consider the effect of training all the layers in each stacking stage which is closer to the manner in which stacking is applied in practice.
+In \if\arxiv0{Appendix~\ref{app:additional-expts}}\else{Section~\ref{sec:experiments_main}}\fi{}, we also consider the effect of training all the layers in each stacking stage which is closer to how stacking is applied in practice.

 We consider points in $d=20$ dimensions.
 We generate the ground truth $W^*$ to be of the form $I + \sigma S$, where $S$ is a random positive semi-definite matrix of spectral norm $1$ and $\sigma$ is a parameter defining the closeness of $W^*$ to identity.
-For a given value $\kappa > 1$, we generate a random covariance matrix $\Sigma$.
+For a given $\kappa > 1$, we generate a random covariance matrix $\Sigma$.
 Finally, we sample the noise $\xi$ in the output from a mean zero Gaussian with a standard deviation of $0.1$.

 Figure \ref{fig:static_kappa} shows the performance of the three types of updates as the problem becomes more ill conditioned, i.e. as a function of $\kappa$.
 As expected, at small values of the condition number there is no advantage of the stacking updates over vanilla gradient descent.
 However, for ill conditioned data the stacking updates converge much faster than gradient descent.
 We also observe that the convergence of the stacking updates mirrors very closely the convergence behavior of the exact Nesterov's updates.